Halocrea/voice-chat-bot/README.md

 ### Permissions required

-In order to work properly, this bot will this set of permissions globally and on the voice category:
+In order to work properly, this bot will need this set of permissions globally and on the voice category:

 - Manage Roles
 - Manage Channels